 Not sure where to start with rainbow loom?
 Have your kids make charms for the July 4th holiday.
 With 4 weeks until the 4th, they’ll have plenty of time to craft charms to decorate their bikes and everything else they own.

 As a former arts and crafts camp counselor, I love tie-dying.
 I’m all about the colors.
 I’m not all about the mess.
 Sharpie markers are one way to have the colors without the mess.
-Last week, I shared how to use sharpies to create tie-dye t-shirts in just about an hour at Crafty Garden Mama.
+Recently, I shared how to use sharpies to create tie-dye t-shirts in just about an hour at Crafty Garden Mama.

 If your kids are bugging you to pull out the paints, but you have visions of paint on their clothes, the table, the walls, and the floors, it doesn’t have to be that way.
 Seriously.
-A few weeks ago, I shared on Chockababy how to do watercolors with kids without having a lot of mess.
+Recently, I shared on Chockababy how to do watercolors with kids without having a lot of mess.
 You can set up the painting area or use markers and coffee filters and spray the coffee filters outside with water.
 Either way, the kids will have fun, and you won’t stress about mess.